How to Make Bath Bombs the Easy Way

 Love those awesome fizzing bath bombs but don’t want to spend $6 a piece?
 It’s easy to make your own with natural ingredients that soften your skin.
 Rather than large round bath bombs, I like that these are half the size.
 It is just enough for one bath which makes them go a lot further.
 Using floral or decorative molds makes these bath bombs look pretty and a breeze to make.

-You can feel confident that when you use these natural products, or give them as gifts, that they are healthy for the body.
+You can feel confident that when you use these natural products or give them as gifts, that they are healthy for the body.

 Ingredients / Materials: